 #5- In 2012, greenhouse gas amounted to approximately 390 million tonnes of CO2 for all plastics, including packaging1

-Plastics are significant contributors to the current crisis of the environment we know as climate change.
-Producers derive the plastic material from petroleum, a fossil fuel source.
-When manufacturers refine petroleum for its by-products, huge amounts of greenhouse gases, including CO2, are released into the atmosphere.
-The growing plastic industry is contributing to issues such as air pollution and global warming.
+Plastics are significant contributors to the current climate change crisis.
+Producers derive plastic material from petroleum, a fossil fuel source.
+When manufacturers refine petroleum for its by-products, vast amounts of greenhouse gases, including carbon dioxide, are released into the atmosphere.
+The growing plastic industry contributes to air pollution and global warming issues.

-The best mitigations for plastic waste prevent its manufacture in the first place.
-And if we must use plastic, reducing, reusing and recycling.
-If you're interested in reducing your plastic waste, pursuing a zero-waste lifestyle, take a look at our guides on reusable straws, zero waste gifts and zero waste makeup.
-You might also not realise that many of your clothes contain plastic.
-Hence, shop around for more sustainable fashion brands or even better buy second hand at thrift stores.
+The best mitigation for all the plastic waste is to prevent its manufacture in the first place.
+And if we must use plastic, reduce, reuse, and recycle.
+If you're interested in reducing your plastic waste and pursuing a zero-waste lifestyle, look at our reusable straws, zero-waste gifts, and zero-waste makeup guides.

 #6- There are over 150 million metric tonnes of plastic waste in the ocean today1